immutables/immutables.github.io/json.md

 -----

 ### Enable marshaling
-In addition to dependencies that are listed in [getting started guide](/gettingstarted.html) you need to add redistributable runtime library
+In addition to annotation-processor dependencies, you need to add runtime libraries.

 <a name="dependencies"></a>
 - [org.immutables:common:{{v}}]({{ depUri }}|common|{{ v }}|jar)